blob42/Instrukt/README.md

 - Extensible API for integrating with other frameworks.

 #### :microscope: Developer Console:
-Debug and introspect agents using an in-built IPython console.
+Debug and introspect agents using an in-built IPython console. `ctrl+d`

 #### :shield: Secure Containers: